melanieshimano/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/README.md

   ### What are the maximum and minimum teenage birth rates in each city and where are they located?

-  ### Which neighborhoods in Miami and Baltimore have the top 5 highest teenage birth rates?
+  ### Which neighborhoods in Miami and Baltimore have the top 5 highest average teenage birth rates?

   ### What are the parental income levels of these neighborhoods?